jobbrIO/docs/use/rest-api.md

 ]
 ```

-> Note that the second job has not yet completed and thus did not collect any artefacts from the Run-Directory.
+> Note that the second job has not yet completed and thus did not collect any artifacts from the Run-Directory.

 #### Single JobRun details